yxiong/udacity-data-analyst/a-b-test/README.md

     d = X_exp / N_exp - X_cnt / N_cnt = -0.02055

+    lower = d - se_pooled = -0.0291
+    upper = d - se_pooled = -0.0120

+Since the interval does not contain 0, the metric is statistical significant.
+It does not include `d_min = 0.01` or `-d_min = -0.01` either, and therefore it is also practical significant.

 #### Retention

+For retention rate, the total samples (denominator) are enrolled users, and the target samples (numerator) are paid users.
+The caculation is shown below.

     N_cnt = enroll_controlled = 3785.
     X_cnt = pay_controlled = 2033.